-- Yogurt may be offered as a meat/meat alternate.
-Only commercially prepared nonfat or lowfat yogurt either sweetened or unsweeened may be served.
+- Yogurt (dairy or soy) may be offered as a meat/meat alternate.
+Only commercially prepared nonfat or lowfat yogurt either sweetened or unsweetened may be served.
 It is recommended to offer sweetened yogurt with 23 grams sugar per 6 ounces.
 Best practice is to serve unflavored yogurt with fruit.
-Fruit, nuts, seeds, cereals, etc., may be added to yogurt in required amounts to meet other food component requirements. - o Drinkable and homemade yogurt is not creditable. - Yogurt products such as "Go-gurt" are creditable. - O Yogurt products such as frozen yogurt, yogurt flavored products, yogurt bars, yogurt-covered fruit and/or nuts and similar products may not be served to meet this requirement. - Eggs may be served as all or part of the meat/meat alternate component at lunch, supper, and snack.
+Fruit, nuts, seeds, cereals, etc., may be added to yogurt in required amounts to meet other food component requirements. - Drinkable and homemade yogurt is not creditable. - Yogurt products such as "Go-gurt" are creditable. - Yogurt products such as frozen yogurt, yogurt flavored products, yogurt bars, yogurt-covered fruit and/or nuts and similar products may not be served to meet this requirement. - Eggs may be served as all or part of the meat/meat alternate component at lunch, supper, and snack.
 They may be served any style: scrambled, baked, deviled or hard-cooked.
 Serving a meat/meat alternate such as eggs at breakfast is recommended, but not required.
 Meat/meat alternates are considered "EXTRAS" and cannot be used to meet the breakfast requirements.
 Using fresh eggs (eggs in the shell) in cooking puts children at a greater risk of salmonella infection.
-Children are considered a "highly susceptible" population with regard to food-borne illness .They are at a greater risk for serious complications if they get sick from food.
-Sponsors who serve children must use a pastuerized whole egg product rather than fresh eggs when preparing an egg-containing dish.The only time it is acceptable to use fresh eggs is when they are served hard-cooked.

-- Natural or process cheese and cheese substitutes are creditable as a meat alternate.
-It is recommended to use natural, hard cheeses such as Swiss or Cheddar. - Homemade soups, containing meat, fish, poultry or other meat alternates are creditable as long as enough meat/meat alternate is prepared to meet the minimum serving size for each child.
-Canned soups are not creditable as a meat/meat alternate without CN or product documentation. - Processed cheese food, cheese food substitutes, cottage and ricotta cheese, are creditable, but twice the amount is needed to meet the requirement.
-For example, two ounces of cheese food is equivalent to 1 ounce meat alternate. - Imitation cheese or cheese product is not creditable. - Beef jerky and summer sausage are creditable as a meat, but must have a CN label or Product Formulation Statement to verify the amount of meat.
+Children are considered a "highly susceptible" population with regard to food-borne illness.
+They are at a greater risk for serious complications if they get sick from food.
+Sponsors who serve children must use a pastuerized whole egg product rather than fresh eggs when preparing an egg-containing dish.
+The only time it is acceptable to use fresh eggs is when they are served hard-cooked. - Natural or process cheese and cheese substitutes are creditable as a meat alternate.
+It is recommended to use natural, hard cheeses such as Swiss or Cheddar. - Processed cheese food, cheese food substitutes, cottage and ricotta cheese, are creditable, but twice the amount is needed to meet the requirement.
+For example, two ounces of cheese food is equivalent to 1 ounce meat alternate. - Imitation cheese or cheese product is not creditable. - Beef jerky and summer sausage are creditable as a meat, but must have a CN label or Product Formulation Statement to verify the amount of meat. - Soups: Homemade soups, containing meat, fish, poultry or other meat alternates are creditable as long as enough meat/meat alternate is prepared to meet the minimum serving size for each child.
+Canned soups are not creditable as a meat/meat alternate without CN or a Product Formulation Statement.